On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Introduction

-The Mellin transform methodology used here was employed in the context of transport equations describing the TCP/IP protocol \cite{hollot2001control, dumas2002markovian, baccelli2002mean, baccelli2005analysis, baccelli2007equilibria}.
-When seeing instantaneous throughput as the analogue of opinion difference, and packet losses as the analogue of interactions, we get a natural connection between the halving of instantaneous throughput in case of packet loss, and the halving of opinion difference in case of agent interactions.
-The main novelty w.r.t. this literature is twofold: first, the transport operator (describing the linear increase of TCP) is replaced by a diffusion operator (representing the additive noise); second, whereas TCP features loss rates that increase with the value of instantaneous throughput, opinion dynamics features interactions with a rate that decreases with opinion difference.
-Some of the mathematical machinery can nevertheless be adapted from one case to the other.
+On the more technical side, we already mentioned the role of Mellin transforms.
+Such transforms were already used to solve transport equations describing the TCP/IP protocol \cite{hollot2001control, dumas2002markovian, baccelli2002mean, baccelli2005analysis, baccelli2007equilibria}.
+When seeing instantaneous throughput as the analog of opinion distance, and packet losses as the analog of interactions, we get a natural connection between the halving of instantaneous throughput in case of packet loss and the halving of opinion distance in case of agent interactions.
+The main novelty regarding this literature is twofold: first, we replace the transport operator (describing the linear increase of TCP) by a diffusion operator (representing the additive noise); second, whereas TCP features loss rates that increase with the value of instantaneous throughput, opinion dynamics feature interactions with a rate that {\em decreases} with opinion distance.
+In spite of these differences, we could extend the mathematical machinery from one case to the other.